 The background image may not be clearly associated with the engineering industry, but the chosen design offers a fresh change that will easily differentiate itself from the competition.
 The bold and creative concept makes for a very interesting conversation starter with clients.

 This example is for audio engineers looking for an impressive business card design.
-Turning the full image background to monochrome ensures that the image doesn’t overwhelm the text.
+Turning the full image background to monochrome in marketing materials ensures that the image doesn’t overwhelm the text.
 Adding a masked text box behind the logo and the company name also helps in making the text clearly visible and stand out.

 This example may not be labeled as an engineering business card, but the combinations of grids and lines can be associated with the accuracy required of engineering skills.
 Featuring these optical illusion designs on your business card is a good way to catch a client’s attention and make your business more visible.
 You’ll also want to use a variety of designs to feature, but working on a budget can sometimes limit your options.